gabrielmfern/intricate/README.md

 save_file("xor-model.bin", 0, &xor_model).unwrap();
 ```

-Which will save all of the configuration of the XoR Model including what types of layers
-it has inside and the trained parameters of each layer.

 ### Loading the model

-As for loading our XoR model, we just need to call the counterpart of save_file: `load_file`.
+As for loading our XoR model, we just need to call the
+counterpart of the save_file method: `load_file`.

 ```rust
 let mut loaded_xor_model: Model = load_file("xor-model.bin", 0).unwrap();
 ```

-Now of curse, **savefile** cannot load in the GPU state so if you want
+Now of curse, the savefile crate cannot load in the data to the GPU, so if you want
-to use the Model after loading it, you **must** call the `setup_opencl` again
+to use the Model after loading it, you **must** call the `init` method in the `loaded_xor_model`
-and initialize the Model with the resulting OpenCLState.
+(done in examples/xor.rs).

 ## Things to be done still

 - separate Intricate into more than one crate as to make development more lightweight with rust-analyzer
 - implement convolutional layers and perhaps even solve some image classification problems in a example
 - have some feature of Intricate, should be optional, that would contain preloaded datasets, such as MNIST and others
-- write many more unit tests to make code safer, like a test for the backprop of every activation layer
-- perhaps write some kind of utility functions to help with writing repetitive tests for the backprop of activation functions